 I love plants with odd names.
 Frog fruit (Lippia nodiflora syn.
 Phyla nodiflora) is also called turkey tangle frog fruit.
 What is frog fruit?
 It is a native plant of North America and in the Verbena family of flowering herbaceous plants.

-Frog fruit plants are low growing plants that develop only about 3 to 5 inches in height.
+Frog fruit plants are low growing plants that develop only about 3 to 5 inches (7.5 to 13 cm.) in height.
 They are found wild in the southern half of the United States through tropical regions.
-The plants produce a unique flower from May until October that matures to white blooms with five petals on 4-inch long spikes.
-Plants spread to nearly 3 feet and form a dense mat of semi-woody
+The plants produce a unique flower from May until October that matures to white blooms with five petals on 4-inch (10 cm.) long spikes.
+Plants spread to nearly 3 feet (1 m.) and form a dense mat of semi-woody stems.
+Leaves are attractive with small notched indents along the edges.

 Can You Grow Frog Fruit in the Garden?